Donald Trump takes the stand to testify in New York fraud trial today

 Donald Trump Jr. and Eric Trump both testified in the case last week, and Ivanka Trump is scheduled to take the stand on Wednesday.
 She had originally been named in the lawsuit as well, but the claims against her were thrown out on appeal due to the statute of limitations.

-Though this will be Trump's first testimony related to fraud during the trial, it will not be his first time in the courtroom nor his first testimony.
+Though Monday is Trump's first testimony related to fraud during the trial, it will not be his first time in the courtroom nor his time on the stand.
 The last time Trump was in the room, on Oct.
 25, Judge Arthur Engoron ordered him to the stand to determine if Trump had violated a limited gag order in the case earlier in the day, when Trump appeared to reference the judge's clerk while talking to the press.

 Trump had previously been barred from speaking publicly about court staff after making a derogatory social media post about the same clerk.
 Engoron, with his clerk sitting just to his right, as she almost always is in court, questioned Trump, who had said the judge was "with a person who's very partisan sitting alongside him."